The Rainmaker (novel): Plot

-Donny Ray dies just before the case goes to trial.
-Rudy uncovers a scheme by Great Benefit to deny every insurance claim submitted, regardless of validity.
-Great Benefit was playing the odds that the insured would not consult an attorney.
-A former employee of Great Benefit testifies that the scheme generated an extra $40 million in revenue for the company.
-The trial ends with the jury awarding the plaintiff's the unprecedented sum of $50.2 million - a sensational verdict making the headlines and catapulting Rudy, a young and hitherto unknown lawyer into the limelight.
-However, Great Benefit quickly declares itself bankrupt, thus allowing it to avoid paying the judgment.
-This leads to a series of lawsuits which forces Great Benefit out of business.
-It turns out that executives had managed to smuggle the company's assets out of the country, leaving it an empty shell.
+Donny Ray dies just before the case goes to trial, and Rudy uncovers a scheme by Great Benefit to deny every insurance claim regardless of validity.
+The company was playing the odds that the insured would not consult an attorney.
+The trial ends with the jury awarding the plaintiffs an unprecedented sum of $50.2 million - a sensational verdict making the headlines and catapulting Rudy into the limelight.
+However, Great Benefit declares bankruptcy days after its parent corporation smuggles the company's assets out of the country, leaving it an empty shell.

-Ultimately, there is no payout for the grieving parents and no fee for Rudy, although Dot was never concerned with the settlement money, because for her helping to put the company out of business is an even greater victory.
+Ultimately, there is no payout for the grieving parents and no fee for Rudy, though Dot takes greater satisfaction in the belief that she put Great Benefit out of business.